colin-stubbs/compact_log/README.md

 # CompactLog

-A Certificate Transparency (CT) log implementation.
-CompactLog implements the RFC 6962 Certificate Transparency API on top of SlateDB to explore how LSM-tree storage can address traditional CT log scalability challenges.
+A dual-API Certificate Transparency (CT) log implementation.
+CompactLog serves the same Merkle tree through both the RFC 6962 Certificate Transparency API and the Static CT API (C2SP draft), built on SlateDB to explore how LSM-tree storage can address traditional CT log scalability challenges.

 ## Overview